 Wentworth Miller was a competitive swimmer in school, apparently the only reason he's swimming on a first-season episode of Prison Break.

 Simon Helberg (Howard Wolowitz on The Big Bang Theory) is skilled as a stage magician, and has gotten to perform tricks on more than one episode.
+He also is a skilled impressionist, showing off his impressions of Christopher Walken, Al Pacino and Nicholas Cage, as well as castmate Kunal Nayar.

 Adam DeVine of Workaholics has displayed his impressive voice several times, most notably in the episodes 'Office Campout' and 'Man Up'.
 The show also makes reference to Anders Holm's collegiate swimming days, though this hasn't yet been displayed on the show.